boneheadfinding-eng/Alignment-Debugging-Suite/SELF_CHECK_REPORT.md

-# AI Alignment Debugging Suite - Self-Check Report
+# Alignment Debugging Suite - Self-Check Report

 ## Project Overview
 The AI Alignment Debugging Suite has been successfully optimized and restructured.
 This report summarizes the improvements made and validates the project integrity.